Ebrahim Golestan

-Personal life
+Biography

-Golestan was married to his cousin, Fakhri Golestan.
-He is the father of Iranian photojournalist Kaveh Golestan, and Lili Golestan, translator and owner and artistic director of the Golestan Gallery in Tehran, Iran.
-His grandson, Mani Haghighi, is also a film director.
-His other grandson Mehrak, is a rapper.
+Ebrahim Golestan was married to his cousin, Fakhri Taghavi Shirazi; their son was photojournalist Kaveh Golestan and their daughter was Lili Golestan, translator and owner and artistic director of the Golestan Gallery in Tehran, Iran.
+A grandson, Mani Haghighi, is also a film director.
+His other grandson, Mehrak, is a rapper.

-Golestan was a member of Tudeh Party of Iran, but he broke away in January 1948.
+Golestan was a member of the Tudeh Party of Iran, but broke away from the party in January 1948.

-After Farrokhzâd's death, Golestân was protective of her privacy and memory.
+After Forough Farrokhzad's death, Golestân was protective of her privacy and memory.
 For example, in response to the publication of a biographical/critical study by Michael Craig Hillmann called A Lonely Woman: Forugh Farrokhzad and Her Poetry (1987), he published a lengthy attack against Hillmann in a Tehran literary magazine, to which Hillmann responded at length in an article, part of which was also published in the same Tehran literary magazine.
-In 2005, Golestan's long conversation with Parviz Jahed was published in Iran under the title "Writing with a Camera"(Neveshtan ba Doorbin).
+In 2005, Golestan's long conversation with Parviz Jahed was published in Iran under the title Writing with a Camera (Neveshtan ba Doorbin).

 In February 2017, 50 years after Farrokhzad's death, the 94-year-old Golestan broke his silence about his relationship with Forough, speaking to Saeed Kamali Dehghan of The Guardian.
 Golestan said: "I rue all the years she isn't here, of course, that's obvious.
 We were very close, but I can't measure how much I had feelings for her.
 How can I?
 In kilos?
 In metres?"

-He participated in the 2022 documentary See You Friday, Robinson.
+Golestan participated in the 2022 documentary See You Friday, Robinson.
 Director Mitra Farahani initiated an email exchange between Golestan and French filmmaker Jean-Luc Godard, with emailed text letters from Golestan and "videos, images, and aphorism" responses from Godard.

-Golestan turned 100 in October 2022.
+Golestan turned 100 in October 2022, and died in Sussex on 22 August 2023.

 Works

 Golestan started his film studio Golestan Films in 1957 and produced some documentaries for the National Iranian Oil Company.
 A Fire and Moj, Marjan and Khara are amongst these films.
-Golestan also produced the Forough Farrokhzad film The House is Black.
+He also produced the Forough Farrokhzad film The House is Black.